betterlink/betterlink-interface/README.md

 1. Clone the repository
 2. In a browser, navigate to `file:///path/to/example_site.html`
-  - the `betterlink` and `betterlink_user_interface` global variables will automatically load with the page \-\- **not initialized**
+  - the `betterlink` and `betterlink_user_interface` global variables will automatically load with the page
-3. Click the 'Initialize Betterlink' button on the page
-  - This executes the `finishBetterlinkInitialization()` function to initialize the core Betterlink script and the custom, locally-defined user interface
-4. Select content on the page and 'share' as you normally would
+3. Select content on the page and 'share' as you normally would

 Details
 ----------